google/fhir-gateway/README.md

 - **AccessChecker**: As mentioned above, access-checkers can be provided as plugins and easily swapped.
 Each access-checker has a name (see [plugins](plugins) for details) and `ACCESS_CHECKER` variable should be set to this name.

   For example, the two plugins that are provided in this repository, can be selected by either of:

   ```shell
   export ACCESS_CHECKER=list
   export ACCESS_CHECKER=patient
   ```
+  NOTE: The above are just samples provided to demonstrate the concept of a pluggable access-checker.
+Custom access-checkers can be implemented to support common patterns such as use of `Location`, `Care Team` or `General Practitioner` to return the conceptual list of Patients for an authenticated user

 - **AllowedQueriesChecker**: There are URL requests that the server can allow without going through an access checker.
   [`AllowedQueriesChecker`](https://github.com/google/fhir-access-proxy/blob/main/server/src/main/java/com/google/fhir/proxy/AllowedQueriesChecker.java)
   is a special `AccessChecker` that compares the incoming request with a configured set of allowed-queries.

   The intended use of this checker is to override all other access-checkers for certain user-defined criteria.
 The user defines their criteria in a config file and if the URL query matches an entry in the config file, access is granted.
 An example of this is:
   [`hapi_page_url_allowed_queries.json`](https://github.com/google/fhir-access-proxy/blob/main/resources/hapi_page_url_allowed_queries.json).
   To use the file, set the `ALLOWED_QUERIES_FILE` variable: